EchoWine/Horizon/README.md

 The index file is "/public/index.php"

 # Commands - What's today
+You should run this commands every 15 minutes

 Update the info about series/anime/manga
 ```
 php app/console wt:update
 ```

 Download the chapters in queue
 ```
 php app/console wt:download:queue
 ```